jack-brind/flashcards/src/tips/css/centre-modal.md

 # Centring a modal

-To centre a modal, use the follow:
+To centre a modal, use the following:

 ![](/assets/centre-modal.png)